Wiley-Consolidated-School/BusBuddyFinal-Github/README.md

 This project uses GitHub Actions for continuous integration and deployment:

 - **Build and Test**: Automatically builds the application and runs tests on every push and pull request
-- **Code Analysis**: Runs SonarCloud code quality analysis to maintain code standards
+- **Code Quality**: Runs code style checks, static analysis, and generates code coverage reports
 - **Release Creation**: Automatically creates releases with compiled binaries when version tags are pushed

 ## Getting Started